Making the most of Australia’s infrastructure opportunity - Infrastructure Blog | Deloitte Australia has been saved

 Click here to read more on our perspective on infrastructure investment opportunities or watch this video.

-Luke has over twenty years consulting experience with major transport, finance, strategy, infrastructure and contestability projects.
+Luke is the Global Infrastructure and Capital Projects Lead Partner, and the Asia Pacific and Australia Lead Partner Infrastructure and Capital Projects.
 This has included extensive experience in structuring project financing across a range of industries and procurement models.
 He is passionate about seeing infrastructure and services creating better economic and social outcomes for citizens.
-Luke is the National Transport Sector Lead Partner, the National Lead Partner Transport and Infrastructure and the Asia Pacific Lead Partner Infrastructure and Capital Projects.

 During the current COVID 19 environment, investment in infrastructure should be leveraged as an opportunity to keep people employed, keep businesses afloat and to maintain the productive capacity of the economy.